marzman95/tweetbot/README.md

 The tweet text cannot be more than 140 characters.
 The same tweet cannot be sent twice in a row.

 #### Direct message
+Tweetbot can also send Twitters' direct messages.
+Using this piece of code you can send one.
+You only need the first line once, since it declares an object that handles the direct messages.
 ```Processing
 DmHandler dmHandler = new DmHandler(Twitter);
 dmHandler.sendDm(String screenName, String message);